kyleabeauchamp/GroupMeetingMay2015/slides.md

 - We can almost do automated analysis of large-scale MSMs
 - Lagtime matters
-- Trimming is still unsolved
+- Best practices is now routine
-- Still want better features
+- Scripts on the MSMs github

+Needs:

 - Still more engineering to make the process painless
+- Making sense of the data: more careful analysis

 ---
 title: Acknowledgements